-Procedures for Requesting a Foreign Language Course Substitution
+Information and Procedures for Requesting a Course Substitution

-While UMBC views the learning of a foreign language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disabilities, deafness, or hearing/speech impairments may find the conditions of the 201 level Foreign Language General Education Requirement to be a barrier to degree completion due to the functional limitations of a disability.
+As part of UMBC’s graduation requirements, students are required to demonstrate competency in a foreign language at the 201 level.
+While UMBC views the learning of a foreign language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disabilities, deafness, or hearing/speech impairments may find the conditions of the Foreign Language 201 Proficiency General Education Program (GEP) requirement to be a barrier to degree completion due to the functional limitations of a disability.

-When a documented disability would significantly interfere or prevent a student from being able to learn a foreign language, he/she can formally request to be considered for a foreign language course substitution through the Office of Student Disability Services (SDS).
-A foreign language culture course substitution is an accommodation that is approved by SDS on an individual basis through an interactive process between SDS and the student.
+To facilitate success in coursework, UMBC provides students with disabilities reasonable and appropriate academic accommodations in the classroom and also encourages the use of academic support services such as tutoring, supplemental instruction, and meetings with faculty or teaching assistants.
+However, when a documented disability that affects language learning would significantly interfere or prevent a student from being able to learn a foreign language, the student may formally request to be considered for a foreign language course substitution through the Office of Student Disability Services (SDS).
+A foreign language course substitution is an accommodation due to disability that must be approved by SDS through an interactive process between SDS and the student.

 In order to establish eligibility for a foreign language course substitution as a disability accommodation, students may refer to the procedures outlined below.

-- The student should submit their request for a foreign language course substitution in writing to SDS, or this information can be shared verbally with an SDS disability specialist during an appointment.
-The request should:
+- A student can submit their request for a course substitution through the SDS student Accommodate online software portal, in writing to SDS through an email if already registered with the SDS office, or this information can be shared verbally with an SDS disability specialist during an office appointment.

-2) Identify any and all attempts to take foreign or secondary language courses, including American Sign Language (ASL) course attempts, and
+- Identify any and all attempts to take foreign or second language courses, including American Sign Language (ASL), and

-3) Describe support services and accommodations utilized during foreign language course attempts (e.g. tutoring, meeting with instructors one-on-one).
+- Describe support services and accommodations utilized during any previous foreign language course attempts (e.g. tutoring, meeting with instructors one-on-one, etc.).

-- Documentation from UMBC’s Learning Resources Center (or another institution’s similar academic success center) regarding participation in tutoring for foreign language courses, or any other learning supports related to achieving success in a foreign or secondary language course, may also be useful to review.
+- Documentation from UMBC’s Learning Resources Center, or another institution’s similar academic success center, regarding participation in tutoring for foreign language courses, or any other learning supports related to achieving success in a foreign or secondary language course, may be useful.

-- Upon submission of the student’s course substitution request, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks of the status of the request.
-If additional information or documentation is needed to complete the processing of the request, such as insufficient disability documentation, the Disability Specialist will notify the student as such.
+- Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
+If additional information is needed to complete the processing of the request, such as additional disability documentation, the Disability Specialist will notify the student as such.
 Follow up with the student may be necessary to gather additional information.